-In general, wages are subject to Colorado wage withholding if they are subject to federal wage withholding requirements and are paid to either an employee who is a Colorado resident or an employee who is not a Colorado resident, but who performed work in Colorado.
+In general, any wages paid to Colorado residents or for work performed in Colorado that are subject to federal wage withholding requirements are also subject to Colorado wage withholding.
 However, a variety of rules, based in part on the employee's state of residence, affect the taxability of certain types of wages.
 This Part 2 provides guidance for determining whether an employee's wages are subject to Colorado wage withholding.